wrcsubers/Arduino_BabyMonitor/README.md

 The sound processing logic works as follows:
   1. Sound level is measured every 50ms.
 This value is compared to previous min/max values and updated if needed.
   2. After 4 measurements (~200ms), the difference between the largest and smallest of the 4 measurements is added to a circular buffer.
-  3. Each time a new value is added to the cirular buffer, the average of multiple values is calculated.
+  3. Each time a new value is added to the circular buffer, the average of multiple values is calculated.
 The number of values that are averaged together is based upon the 'micDeltaSamplesToAvg' which is a value between 2-50.
 This value can be modified on the webapp by adjusting the 'Mic Input Smoothing' slider.
   4. Once the average is calculated, the value is broadcast to all connected clients (~200ms/update).

 Any other values changed via the webapp are broadcast to the server, which then re-broadcasts the updated values to all connected clients.